reeseschultz/ReeseUnityDemos/Packages/com.reese.spawning/README.md

 Generic DOTS runtime spawning for any combination of prefab, components, and buffers.

+## IL2CPP

+This package is **NOT** compatible with [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) due to use of reflection (see Unity's guidance on [scripting restrictions](https://docs.unity3d.com/Manual/ScriptingRestrictions.html)).
+[Mono](https://www.mono-project.com/) works fine, however.
+Preferably reflection would never be used for anything, but there appears to be no way to achieve generic runtime spawning without modifying the `Entities` package to publicly expose internal methods such as `SetComponentDataRaw`.

 ## Import

 There are two ways to import this package, one being with [OpenUPM](https://openupm.com/), the preferred method, and the other via Git URL: